State-Metro ALS Surveillance

 Selected state and metropolitan area ALS surveillance projects were conducted to:

 - Assist ATSDR in evaluating the completeness of the National ALS Registry.

 - Obtain reliable and timely information on the incidence and prevalence of ALS.

 - Better describe the age, sex, race and other characteristics of persons with ALS (PALS).

-State and metropolitan areas contacted neurologists to actively report persons with ALS.
+State and metropolitan areas project staff contacted neurologists to report persons with ALS.

 State and metropolitan areas were selected to over-represent minority populations because of concerns that these groups might be missing from the National ALS Registry.

 - Participating States: Florida, New Jersey and Texas.